cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

    app throws "Unable to load asset" on the welcome screen and the first suite fails.
 5. Native libs in `android/app/src/main/jniLibs/` for monero, wownero and zano (prebuilts from the pinned monero_c release).
-6. `~/.cargo/bin` on PATH so gradle can build the breez rust crate.
+6. `~/.cargo/bin` on PATH so gradle can build the breez rust crates, and `protoc` installed (`brew install protobuf`), the spark crate generates its protobuf bindings at build time.

 If the build sits at 0% CPU for minutes, close Android Studio or stop its Gradle daemon, two daemons on this project deadlock on the same locks.

-Re-run steps 2 to 4 after every merge from dev.
+Re-run steps 2 to 4 after every merge from dev, then `flutter pub get` at the root and the codegen for `lib/`.
 The chain proxies in `lib/<chain>/<chain>.dart` are generated and gitignored, so a merge that adds a call like `bitcoin!.hasSelectedLightning` leaves them behind and the build fails on a method that looks like it should exist.
-Step 2 also rewrites `android/app.properties` with the real app id, so redo step 3 alongside it.
+Step 2 also rewrites `android/app.properties` with the real app id, so redo step 3 alongside it, and it finishes by rewriting `pubspec.yaml` after its own last pub get, which is why the root pub get has to come after it.
+Skipping step 4 shows up as "Unable to load asset" on whichever screen dev added an icon to, one suite in, rather than at build time.

 Run one suite against a booted emulator: